Smart grids by country: Alternative energy generation auctions

+Smart meter rollout

 In addition to generation expansion, Brazil is also planning an extensive smart meter rollout.
 In 2012 the Brazil electricity regulatory authority decreed that all new residential and rural consumers shall be given a smart meter.
 Existing customers that desire to have a smart grid may request one.
 Green Tech Media estimates that 27 million smart meters will be installed by 2030.
 Brazil hopes that the installation of smart meters will help to reduce their non-technical losses.